vsanthanam/convusic-site/README.md

 - The website supports dark mode
 - The app previews are client specific.
 You'll see an iPad if you open it on an iPad, a Mac if you open it on a Mac, etc.
+- The music app service icons are randomly selected everytime the home page component is mounted.